top of page

 Entry #1: New Cross

-Out of the Brew is a quaint cafe with blue walls, yellow stools, and the sound of faint indie music playing in the background.
-I am sat at its windowsill, scanning at the array of chicken shops, barbershops, and liquor shops that line New Cross Road.
-Welcome to the home of Goldsmiths, University of London, a colorful landscape for young aspiring individuals.
+Out of the Brew is a quaint café with blue walls, yellow stools, and the faint hum of indie music.
+I'm preached at its windowsill, scanning the array of chicken shops, barbershops, and off-licenses that line New Cross Road.
+This is the home of Goldsmiths, University of London - a colorful patchwork of aspiring youth, oddball creativity, and late-night kebabs.

-Known for its student protests, absurd (and fun) Fine Art Degree Shows and essentially, being the birth place of the band, Blur, Goldsmiths holds prestigious alumni.
-Some names including the notorious contemporary put-a-shark-in-formaldehyde artist, Damien Hirst, acclaimed female filmmaker Sam Taylor-Johnson and my personal favorite, editor in chief of British Vogue, Edward Enninful.
+Goldsmiths has always been a peculiar ecosystem.
+Known for its student protests, absurd (and highly entertaining) Fine Art Degree Shows, and the birthplace of the band, Blur.
+Some prestigious alumni include put-a-shark-in-formaldehyde artist, Damien Hirst, acclaimed female filmmaker, Sam Taylor-Johnson and my personal favorite, editor-in-chief of British Vogue, Edward Enninful.

-Except nothing is forever, right?
-I mean I knew that whatever I was feeling was ultimately momentary and that soon it would fade.
+But nothing is forever, right?
+I mean, I knew it was momentary.
+Whatever I was feeling would fade.
 Some things need to be endured and then forgotten.
-Life is fleeting, we are mortal and in less than two hundred years, most of us right now will not be remembered.
+Life is fleeting, we’re mortal, and in less than two hundred years, most of us won’t be remembered.
 Grim?
-“Yes,” says a small chimpanzee wearing a red top hat as he gestures to the black hole that is our existence, “Welcome”.
+"Yes," says a small chimpanzee wearing a red top hat as he gestures to the black hole of our existence, "Welcome."

-At the same time, not much has changed since I graduated and I wonder if our famous alumni would feel the same.
-There’s a new popular bookshop and the Marquis has been repainted.
-I eavesdrop into a few conversations, and it’s the same chat - someone is making a zine, there’s a lecture on queer politics, an open mic on Wednesday at New Cross Inn and did you also forget to do the reading list on Durkheim?
+At the same time, not much has changed since I graduated, and I wonder if our famous alumni would feel the same.
+There’s a shiny new bookstore, and the Marquis has had a fresh coat of paint, but as I eavesdrop into conversations, it's all the same - someone’s starting a zine, there’s a lecture on queer politics, and have you read Durkheim yet?
+No, me neither.

-Surely, there is a thin line between feeling ‘nothing is forever’ and actually believing it.
-Yes, feelings may not last forever, but actions simply do.
+But surely, there’s a thin line between feeling like ‘nothing is forever’ and truly believing it.
+Yes, feelings may fade, but actions?
+They stick around long after the moment’s passed.

-If we don’t intensely feel everything in life as it’s happening, then we don’t accomplish the things we want in the future, or recognize our values through that process in the past.
+If we don’t fully immerse ourselves in life as its happening, then we miss the chance to do the things we want to do, to recognize what we truly value, and to learn from the process.
 Feelings and actions are irrevocably linked.
-I know this sounds like a whole load of fluff, but think about it.
+I know this might sound like a bunch of fluff, but think about it.

-If you fully immerse yourself into temporary feelings, paradoxically...
+If you throw yourself into fleeting feelings, paradoxically...

-What you have learnt, how you have grown, and who you become, becomes in itself quite permanent.
+What you learn, how you grow, and who you become turn out to be quite permanent.
 In other words, your actions, quite irreversible.
-The best part: you never really know what you're doing when you're doing it.
+The best part?
+You never really know what you’re doing when you’re doing it.

-I glance back inside the coffee shop and examine all the wonderful and interesting faces.
+I glance back into the coffee shop and watch all the wonderful and interesting faces around me.
 We are tied to the same faith and hurling with life towards it.
-There is a sort of endlessness in our ending.
+There’s a certain endlessness in the way it all ends.

 We are mortal.
 Life is fleeting.
 And in two hundred years or less, we may not be remembered.